smwares/LHL-Python-Stats-Modelling-Project/README.md

 ### 2. Extracting data from Foursquare and Yelp (yelp_foursquare_EDA.ipynb):
 #### &emsp; a.
 Import CSV file from step 1 and save as a DataFrame
 #### &emsp; b.
-Query the Foursquare database using the Foursquare API and the bike station data that was retrieved from step 1
+Query the Foursquare database using the Foursquare API and bike station data retrieved from step 1
 #### &emsp; c.
 Convert data into DataFrame format
 #### &emsp; d.
 Format the Foursquare data and filter out irrelevant columns
 #### &emsp; e.
 Save DataFrame as CSV file